 What data is in this chart?
 This is a table of the most "central" organizations in the network according to two statistical measures, betweenness centrality (network influence) and total degree (network activity).
 What do we learn from this chart?
-We identify who the key "hubs" are in the Hill Country Land and Water Conserva- tion network.
-Particularly identifying those organizations that have high scores on both measures: HCA, WVWA, Cibolo Nature Center, San Marcos River Foundation, Friends of Enchanted Rock.
-Key Interpretation One interesting interpretation in this table is identifying those organizations that are "active in the network" but don't have high scores on "network influence".
-This can be interpreted as these organizations working well with a core group of the network, but not as good of a job reaching those groups outside of the network core.
+We identify who the key "hubs" are based on network centrality analysis.
+Organizations that have high scores on both measures include: HCA, WVWA, Cibolo Nature Center, San Marcos River Foundation, and Friends of Enchanted Rock.
+Key Interpretation One interesting interpretation in this table is identifying those organizations that are "active in the network" but don't have high scores on "network influence."
+This can be interpreted as organizations working well with a core group of the network but who are not as successful at reaching those groups outside of the network core.
 These are also the organizations (national NGOs, State and City agencies) that have higher levels of resources that could be more effectively leveraged.
-Al- ternatively, these groups are "in-between" fewer actors that can constrain or delay quick action on one decision.
+Alternatively, these groups are "in-between" fewer actors that can constrain or delay quick action on one decision.
 Recommendation Facilitate opportunities for "resource rich" network members to interact with and partner with other network members.
-This will increase their influence in the over- all network.
+This will increase their influence in the overall network.

-This is based on the survey data and social network analysis.
+^{} This is based on the survey data and social network analysis.
 These scores are normalized to be relative to the most central organization, the Hill Country Alliance.